Ahmed-Saf/Safwanu2045/README.md

 Computer Science Student

-Intrested in distributed systems and IoT
+Interested in distributed systems and IoT

 Golang brought me in